Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

 with initial condition $\vec{n}(t=0,\bf{k})=-\vec{d}(\bf{k})/|\vec{d}(\bf{k})|$.

-Using $(\gamma,\lambda_{\mathrm{D}},\lambda_T)=(1.5,5.0,0.05)$, we show in Fig.~\ref{fig:energy} the energy as a function of time.
-In Fig.~\ref{fig:energy}(a) we confirm that the Dirichlet energy $E_{\mathrm{D}}(t)$ decreases monotonically to $\pi \mathcal{C}=\pi$, which is the value one should achieve for the ideal Chern bands.
-In Fig.~\ref{fig:energy}(b), we compare the Dirichlet energy $E_{\mathrm{D}}(t)$ and the hopping energy $E_{\mathrm{T}}(t)$; we are in a regime where the Dirichlet energy is dominant over the hopping energy, which is the condition we required in order to have the flow evolve toward the ideal Chern bands.
+Using $(\gamma,\lambda_{\mathrm{D}},\lambda_T)=(1.5,1.25,0.025)$, we show in Fig.~\ref{fig:energy} the energy as a function of time and confirm that the Dirichlet energy $E_{\mathrm{D}}(t)$ decreases monotonically to $\pi \mathcal{C}=\pi$, which is the value one should achieve for the ideal Chern bands.
+In Fig.~\ref{fig:energy}, we compare the Dirichlet energy $E_{\mathrm{D}}(t)$ and the hopping energy $E_{\mathrm{T}}(t)$; we are in a regime where the Dirichlet energy is dominant over the hopping energy, which is the condition we required in order to have the flow evolve toward the ideal Chern bands.
+See SM~\cite{sm} for further numerical results on the saturation of the trace inequality.

-In Fig.~\ref{fig:saturation1}, we show how the trace inequality $\mathrm{tr}(g) \ge |F_{12}|$ saturates as the time evolves.
-We also show in Fig.~\ref{fig:saturation2} the profile of the trace of the quantum metric $\mathrm{tr}(g)$ and the Berry curvature $F_{12}$ at the initial and the final times.
-Note the drastic change of the profiles, showing that the ideal Chern band can be obtained with our method starting from a Chern band which is quite far from the ideal condition.

-\paragraph*{Discussion and outlook. ---} The microscopic theory developed in this work, where electrons with dominant short-range repulsive density-density interactions weakly couple to a bosonic Ohmic bath, leads to the Kähler metriplectic flow of Eq.~\eqref{eq: metriplectic-flow-Chern}.
-Dominated by the harmonic-map heat flow, this provides a microscopic mechanism under which how generic Chern bands relax toward ideal bands in the long-time limit.
+To see the effect of the small $\mathbf{q}$ approximation of the form factor $\mathrm{tr}\!\big[P(\mathbf{k})P(\mathbf{k}-\mathbf{q})\big]$, we have also numerically studied the evolution Eq.~\eqref{eq: metriplectic-flow-Chern} for the exact Hartree-Fock energy functional in Eq.~\eqref{eq:HS}, using an extended Hubbard interaction $v(\mathbf q)=U+2V(\cos q_x+\cos q_y)$, where $U$ describes an onsite interspecies Hubbard interaction and $V$ a nearest-neighbor interaction; see the Supp.
+Mat. for details.
+We compare this exact evolution with the evolution with small-$\mathbf q$ approximation.
+The results are presented in Figs.~\ref{fig:extended_hubbard_energy} and~\ref{fig:extended_hubbard_saturation}.